Find out how the University will build a robust digital infrastructure to support learning, teaching, and our current and future digital needs.

 Environmental

-We can reduce our carbon footprint by using consolidated, energy efficient cloud infrastructure outside of the University premises.
+We can reduce our carbon footprint by using consolidated, energy efficient cloud infrastructure both inside and outside of the University premises.
 We will have a particular focus on the global sustainability impact of our decision making throughout the programme

 Cost